 Establishment & Incorporation

-In August 1852, Daniel Harmon Brush, John Asgill Conner and Dr. William Richart bought 360 acres of land along the right-of-way for the Illinois Central Railroad with the intention of founding a new town.
+In August 1852, Daniel Harmon Brush, John Asgill Conner, and Dr. William Richart bought 360 acres of land along the right-of-way for the Illinois Central Railroad, intending to find a new town.
 The site chosen was conveniently located between Marion and Murphysboro and between proposed railroad stations at Makanda and DeSoto.

 The town was platted on November 27, 1852.
-Not only was the railroad the determining factor in the location of Carbondale, it was to be of great importance in the development of the town and of Southern Illinois.
-The first train through the town on the main line north from Cairo, on Independence Day, 1854, was the occasion for a community celebration.
+Not only was the railroad the determining factor in the location of Carbondale, but it was also of great importance in the development of the town and Southern Illinois.
+The first train through the town on the mainline north from Cairo, on Independence Day, 1854, was the occasion for a community celebration.

-In the 1890's, SINU continued operations adding additional buildings.
-The Illinois Central Railroad was thriving and the town's population and commercial ventures grew.
+In the 1890s, SINU continued operations by adding additional buildings.
+The Illinois Central Railroad was thriving, and the town's population and commercial ventures grew.
 Modern conveniences contributed to the town's growth.
-The Carbondale Electric Company was established in 1891; in 1900, Public Water Works was built; the Carbondale Telephone Company was operating in 1903.
-By 1906, the town was an established commercial, industrial and education center for the region.
+The Carbondale Electric Company was established in 1891; in 1900 Public Water Works was built; the Carbondale Telephone Company was operating in 1903.
+By 1906, the town was an established commercial, industrial, and education center for the region.

-By action of the Illinois General Assembly, in 1947 SINU was renamed as the Southern Illinois University (SIU) and became a comprehensive research institution.
-Ph.D. programs started in 1955 and the first doctoral degree was granted in 1959.
-In 1979, SIU became accredited from the North Central Association.
-This accreditation is renewed every ten years, and the latest renewal came in 2010 as a "Research University: High Research Activity,” by the Carnegie Foundation for the Advancement of Teaching.
-Student enrollment increased from 2,711 in 1947 to a high of 24,869 in 1991 and the latest figure for fall of 2014 is 17,989.
+By action of the Illinois General Assembly in 1947, SINU was renamed Southern Illinois University (SIU) and became a comprehensive research institution.
+Ph.D. programs started in 1955, and the first doctoral degree was granted in 1959.
+In 1979, SIU became accredited by the North Central Association.
+This accreditation is renewed every ten years, and the latest renewal came in 2010 as a "Research University: High Research Activity" by the Carnegie Foundation for the Advancement of Teaching.
+Student enrollment increased from 2,711 in 1947 to 24,869 in 1991; the latest figure for the spring of 2023 was 11,695.
 SIU is a large part of the City's economy.
 The university employs about 40% of Carbondale's labor force.
 Being the home of SIUC has given the community cultural activities usually available only in larger cities.